sshrin/codeclip/README.md

 # CodeClip

-A command-line utility for macOS that copies source code from directories to your clipboard in a format optimized for LLMs like ChatGPT, Claude, and others.
+A command-line utility for macOS that copies source code from directories to your clipboard in a format optimized for LLMs like Gemini, ChatGPT, Claude, and others.

 ## Features